laoguowangCP/godot-statechart-sharp/docs/manual.md

 `int MaxAutoTransitionRound` : Max iteration rounds of selecting auto transitions in a single step.
 If `<=0` , statechart will ignore any auto transition.

-`enum EventFlagEnum EventFlag` : Event flags to control node loop events (process, input, etc.) , which are all disabled by default.
+`enum EventFlagEnum EventFlag` : Event flags control activity of node loop events (process, input, etc.) .
+All disabled by default.

 ### Method